Extraordinary Surface Criticalities for Interacting Fermions: Traversing the Coupling Space: Topology, Distance and Degenerations

 This allows us to deduce the beta function of $\mu$ in terms of that of $s$.
 The $1/N$ correction to the dimension of $\psi^I_{L/R}$ is $\gamma_\psi=\frac{1}{2N}$ \cite{DGS} and thus $\beta_s = \frac{1}{2N} s+O (s^3)$.
 Consequently,

 which implies that $\m={1\over 2}$ is a stable fixed point.

-Following the same multiplet recombination argument, we also find a decoupled massless scalar $\varphi$, when approaching the $\mu=\frac{1}{2}$ point along the $D^{\rm II}_\mu$ branch \footnote{Note that the dimension-zero parity-odd scalar operator at this point can be identified with the difference between the identity operators on the two normal boundaries participating in the factorization.
-The parity-even scalar $\varphi$ may be viewed as parametrizing the massless scalar excitations within this superselection sector.}.
+Following the same multiplet recombination argument, we also find a decoupled massless parity-odd scalar $\varphi$, when approaching the $\mu=\frac{1}{2}$ point along the $D^{\rm II}_\mu$ branch.
 This emergent massless scalar is consistent with the double-trace deformation between the two branches.
 According to \eqref{Fss}, for any $0<\mu<\frac{1}{2}$, the difference of free energy between the two branches is $\delta F= -\frac{(2\mu)^3}{3}\log(R)$.
 At $\mu=\frac{1}{2}$, it corresponds to $\delta b=1$, which is the same as the central charge of a real massless scalar \footnote{Unlike the emergent chiral fermions, this scalar is not expected to be an intrinsic feature of the extraordinary fixed point at finite $N$ (e.g. from anomaly considerations).
 We will not attempt to give a complete account of its origin at finite $N$ here.
 Our expectation is that, at finite $N$, the tip of the branch $D_\m^{\rm II}$ at $\m=1/2$ is instead described by a factorized interface involving the special boundary condition $|B_2'\ra$.
 A suggestive hint in this direction is that the pseudoscalar operator acquires vanishing scaling dimension if one naively extrapolates the large $N$ analysis of \cite{Giombi:2021cnr} to $d=3$.}.

 The degeneration phenomena described here at large $N$, from the $\mH_3$ perspective, are closely related to Higgsing/deHiggsing transitions in AdS/CFT \cite{Nilsson:2018lof,Duff:2025tot}, in which the masses of bulk AdS fields are tuned by squashing the internal compact geometry.
 The emergent boundary chiral fermion and massless scalar are realized as singletons, rather than propagating bulk AdS fields \cite{Dirac:1963ta,Flato:1990eu,Flato:1999yp}, and play a crucial role in ensuring the continuity of these transitions \footnote{See also \cite{Ohl:2012bk}, where it is shown explicitly how a singleton mode confined to the boundary emerges from a bulk AdS field upon saturating the unitarity bound.}.